vmware-archive/vsphere-storage-for-kubernetes/documentation/existing.md

 Note: If Kubernetes Node VMs are created from template VM then `disk.EnableUUID=1` can be set on the template VM.
 VMs cloned from this template, will automatically inherit this property.

-## Create Roles, add Privileges to Roles and assign them to the vSphere Cloud Provider user and vSphere entities
+### Step - 4: Create Roles, add Privileges to Roles and assign them to the vSphere Cloud Provider user and vSphere entities

 Note: if you want to use Administrator account then this step can be skipped.